-- Up to 30 semester hours of credit for a combination of portfolio assessment, course-challenge examinations, or military occupational specialties, i.e., MOS, NER, etc. - Up to 60 semester hours of credit for learning evaluated by means of standardized examinations such as the Advanced Placement examinations administered by the College Board, the College-Level Examination Program (CLEP), DANTES examinations, or the Excelsior College Testing Program, if (1) there is no duplication of other academic credit and (2) the scores presented meet the standards of UMUC. - Up to 15 semester hours of cooperative education credit; however, no more than 6 of the 15 semester hours may be applied to an academic major and minor combined.
-Students seeking a second bachelor's degree may receive up to 9 semester hours of cooperative education credit; however, no more than 6 of the 9 semester hours may be applied to the academic major and minor combined. - Up to 60 semester hours of credit for study completed in military service schools, based on the recommendations made by the American Council on Education (ACE) in its Guide to the Evaluation of Educational Experiences in the Armed Services. - Up to 60 semester hours of credit for professional (not technical) courses that have been evaluated by either (1) the ACE National Guide to Educational Credit for Training Programs or (2) the University of the State of New York National Program on Non-Collegiate-Sponsored Instruction (PONSI) College Credit Recommendations. - Up to 21 semester hours of coherently related vocational and technical credit from regionally accredited institutions, applicable as elective credit only toward the BS but not toward the BA.
+- Up to 30 semester hours of credit for a combination of portfolio assessment, course-challenge examinations, or military occupational specialties, i.e., MOS, NER, etc. - Up to 60 semester hours of credit for learning evaluated by means of standardized examinations such as the Advanced Placement examinations administered by the College Board, the College-Level Examination Program (CLEP), DANTES examinations, or the Excelsior College Testing Program, if (1) there is no duplication of other academic credit and (2) the scores presented meet the standards of UMUC. - Up to 15 semester hours of cooperative education credit.
+However, cooperative education credit does not count toward requirements for graded coursework within the academic major, minor, or certificate.
+Students seeking a second bachelor's degree may receive up to 9 semester hours of cooperative education credit.

+- Up to 60 semester hours of credit for study completed in military service schools, based on the recommendations made by the American Council on Education (ACE) in its Guide to the Evaluation of Educational Experiences in the Armed Services. - Up to 60 semester hours of credit for professional (not technical) courses that have been evaluated by either (1) the ACE National Guide to Educational Credit for Training Programs or (2) the University of the State of New York National Program on Non-Collegiate-Sponsored Instruction (PONSI) College Credit Recommendations. - Up to 21 semester hours of coherently related vocational and technical credit from regionally accredited institutions.